Benmiller Inn and Spa, A Getaway from Toronto – Estimated reading time: 14 minutes

-On my last trip home to Canada, I came to a point when I found myself needing exactly that.
-Coming home after living abroad as an expat for so long – almost two years, was really an emotional experience.
+Do you ever feel like you need a vacation from a vacation?
+It sounds weird, right?
+Let me explain.
+On one of my trips home to Canada, I came to a point when I found myself needing exactly that.
+Coming home after living abroad for so long – especially several years, was really an emotional experience.
 I was delighted to be home, seeing family and friends, eating all the food I missed, and hitting up my favourite spots around Toronto, but at the same time, it was also bittersweet.
 I felt sad about missing out on so many things like births, marriages, graduations, and more, not to mention sad to be leaving again.
-My heart ached as my time home was so short and I have no idea as to when I’ll return next.
+My heart ached as my time home was so short and I had no idea as to when I’ll return next, especially when things like a global pandemic can happen.

 Benmiller Inn and Spa – A Getaway from Toronto